sirasimon/DID2324_G2/Arduino/Libraries/Firebase_Arduino_Client_Library_for_ESP8266_and_ESP32/README.md

 The [ESP8266 and Raspberry Pi Pico](https://github.com/mobizt/Firebase-ESP8266) and [ESP32](https://github.com/mobizt/Firebase-ESP32) versions are available which provide only Firebase Realtime database and Firebase Cloud Messaging functions.

+Try the beta version of new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) library which is faster and more reliable.

+The new async [FirebaseClient](https://github.com/mobizt/FirebaseClient) is currently support Realtime Database.

 ## Contents